-The Company does not have any defined benefit plans.
+The Company does not have any defined benefit or defined contribution benefit plans.
 The majority of the Company's NEOs are residents of Australia for the purposes of taxation.
 In Australia, employers are required to make a payment known as a superannuation guarantee to a complying fund on behalf of permanent resident employees.
-The minimum contribution is currently mandated at 9.5% of an employee's base salary but is capped at AU\$25,000 annually.
+Effective 1 July 2021, the minimum contribution is currently mandated at 10% of an employee's base salary but is capped at US\$20,661 annually.
+This is up from 9.5% and US\$18,782 respectively and in accordance with the Superannuation Guarantee (Administration) Act 1992.
 The complying funds are nominated by the employees and are not administered by OceanaGold.
-The superannuation guarantee payments made on behalf of the Company's NEOs in 2020 are AU\$25,000 for each of the NEOs.
-For Company NEO's based in other countries, the pension benefit is:
+The superannuation guarantee payments made on behalf of the Company's NEOs in 2021 are US\$20,661 for each of the NEOs.
+Whilst none of the Company's NEOs are based in other countries, if it were the case, the pension benefit is: